-LPN programs promise quick entry into the nursing profession, and most LPN programs in Michigan are designed to be completed in about one year.
-Most consist of three consecutive semesters, including one in the summer, of full-time study.
+LPN programs in Michigan promise quick entry into the nursing profession with most programs designed to be completed in about one year.
+Most consist of three consecutive semesters (including one in the summer) of full-time study.
 Exceptions include Northwestern Michigan College’s two-semester program and Muskegon Community College’s four-semester program.
-Most programs start every fall, with exceptions like Monroe County Community College with its winter start and Jackson College with its spring start.
+Most programs start every fall.
+Exceptions include Monroe County Community College (winter start) and Jackson College (spring start).

-Most LPN programs in Michigan include one to five prerequisite courses that must be completed before starting the LPN curriculum.
-Remember, also, that many LPN programs in Michigan have waiting lists and, in most cases, students cannot be placed on these lists until all prerequisite coursework is completed.
+LPN programs in Michigan typically include one to five prerequisite courses that must be completed before starting the LPN curriculum.
+Remember, also, that many LPN programs in Michigan have waiting lists and, in most cases, students cannot be placed on those lists until all prerequisite coursework is completed.

 Inside Look at Online LPN Programs in Michigan

-All Michigan LPN programs are campus-based with no online LPN programs in Michigan, so all classes and labs are in person.
+All Michigan LPN programs are campus-based with no online LPN programs in Michigan, so most classes and all labs will be attended in person.
 You’ll also attend clinical practice experiences either on-campus or at program-affiliated healthcare facilities in the school’s local area.
 However, LPN students usually have online access to certain course components like readings, written assignments, and even recorded lectures.
-Students will also likely communicate with instructors and fellow students online, and some programs offer a few prerequisites and/or nursing courses either fully or partially online.
+Students will also likely communicate with instructors and fellow students online.
+Additionally, programs offer a few prerequisites and/or nursing courses either fully or partially online.

 LPN Licensing Information and Requirements in Michigan